 - Online Grand Rounds education.

-The Animate Skills Laboratory at Case Western Reserve University is located adjacent to the Animal Resource Center.
+The Surgical Training and Research Lab at Case Western Reserve University is located adjacent to the Animal Resource Center.
 This core facility—with a surgical specialty—is managed by the Department of Surgery and is available for your use to enhance the educational experience of your residents, fellows, attending surgeons and other allied health-care professionals.

-The Animate Skills Lab provides hands-on training within our eight fully equipped surgical stations.
+The Surgical Training and Research Lab provides hands-on training within our eight fully equipped surgical stations.
 Our expert and friendly staff members are there to help guide and teach new innovative techniques.

 - Live and cadaveric models